Schimpff's home Schimpff's Confectionery

 (812) 283-8367

 G.A.
-Schimpff's Confectionary began in it's present location on April 11, 1891.
+Schimpff’s Confectionery began in its present location on April 11, 1891.
 Started by Gus Schimpff Sr. and Jr., the business has survived wars, floods, depressions, and recessions through four generations.

 The Schimpff family has been making candy in Jeffersonville since 1871 and in Louisville since the 1850's.
 The 1860 census shows various Schimpffs making candy on Preston Street in Louisville.
 Magdalene Schimpff, a widow, brought five of her eight children from Bavaria to settle in Louisville, where the eldest son had already settled.
-The two youngest children were to join them in a few years.
-Magdalene and daughter, Augusta, did embroidery in their home while the sons went into the confectionery business.
+The two youngest children joined them after finishing elementary school in Germany.
+Magdalene and daughter, Augusta, went into the embroidery business while the sons went into the confectionery business.

 Gustav Schimpff, Sr.